Yoda49/jugi/README.md

 ### jugi.cropHandler (function (data, error) {})

+*You need to use this function if you work with your server part*

 Override crop button handler with user function.
 The handler passes two parameters to user function:
 ```
 1. data - object with crop parameters.